blackandco/alyvia-e4a02/content/pages/index.md

   - type: hero_section
     title: Supercharge your Digital Marketing campaign with human touch
     subtitle: >-
-      Bringing online business to connect with real human prospects in the Asia regional cities.
-Get real results in reaching business clients that is more effective than conventional pay-click services.
+      Bringing businesses to connect with real human prospects in the Asia regional cities.
+Get real results in reaching corporate clients that are more effective than conventional online pay-click services.
     actions:
       - label: Contact Me
         url: /contact